 Spotlight on city region and growth deals

 The UK Government introduced City Deals in England in 2011.
-Under these deals, national government agreed to give additional funding and powers to cities and councils in their regions to allow them to play a leading role in promoting the growth of city region economies.
+It agreed to give additional funding and powers to cities and councils in their regions to give them a leading role in the growth of city region economies.